Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 <a name="con"></a>
 ## Conclusion:

 By completing this project based on the iris data set, it has combined the knowledge that I have gained through the Programming and Scripting module provided by GMIT while allowing me to research further ways to represent a data set.
 This project confirms the idea that Iris Setosa is easier to distinguish from the 3 species.
+This project demonstrates how t effictively visualise a dataset using python by using a combination of plots outlined above.
+A good understanding of your dataset with repects its deminisions is essential prior to visualising the dataset.

-### Main findings:
+### Findings:

 Statistics of the iris dataset is a great way to become familiar with the dataset.
 It gives us a numerical representation of the datatset.